 - Expenses for public relation campaigns

-Safe food production, handling, and serving practices are the foundation for preventing workplace injury or public illness.
+Safe food production, handling, and serving practices are the foundation for preventing food poisoning, workplace injury or public illness.
 The selection of personal protective equipment or PPE to provide a barrier between contaminants, food, workers and consumers are crucial in the food processing industry.
 Since most food handling operations are done manually by workers here is a list of PPE that should be made available to all food handlers to protect food from unwanted contaminants and employees from injury or illness:

 - Disposable Gloves - powder free, nitrile or vinyl that rise above the wrists